Javascript is not enabled.

 Vernon-Thompson advises leading with kindness.
 If you approach harried employees with impatience, you’re only going to make the situation worse.

-You might want to pack some of those treats for yourself too.
-Winter travel means winter storms, which could equal delays and cancellations, so be prepared.
+You might want to pack some treats for yourself.
+Travel at any time can mean storms, which could equal delays and cancellations, so be prepared.
 Pack lots of snacks and download entertainment, books, podcasts and music.
 If you’re delayed, you may want to walk through the terminal to get your steps in.
 Many studies show that walking can help decrease stress.
-If you don’t have space to walk or if you have mobility issues, stretching also can help relieve tension.
+If you don’t have space to walk or if you have mobility issues, stretching can help relieve tension.
 In short, lean into the downtime rather than fighting it.

 If activity doesn’t do the trick for you, Kulpa suggests using a meditation app.